aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-GBoost-on-a-tabular-dataset.md

 print(f"{'best objective value':>20s} : {study.best_value}")
 ```

-We do not display the Optuna log here, which is kind of verbose.
+We do not display the log here, which is kind of verbose.
 Here are the final parameter values found by Optuna :

                max_depth : 8
            learning_rate : 0.037288466802750865